17. Carolina Panthers – Jaelen Strong – WR – Arizona State – Scouting Report

 27. Cincinnati Bengals – Ty Montgomery – WR – Stanford – Scouting Report

 The Bengals need to add a new dimension to their offense in order to take the next step.
 Montgomery would essentially fill the Andrew Hawkins role, albeit at a much higher level.
 This would sort of be a luxury pick, but considering how close the Bengals are to playing at a championship level, it would probably be a smart gamble.

-28. San Francisco 49ers - Carl Davis – DT – Iowa
+28. San Francisco 49ers - Leonard Floyd – LB – Georgia